status-im/help.status.im/docs/en/your-profile-and-preferences/remove-a-status-profile-from-your-profile-list.md

 ## What to expect

 - When you remove a profile from one device, the associated data is deleted from that device.
 To delete the data from all devices, repeat the procedure on all devices where you use the profile.
 - If you don't log into your Status profile for 30 days or more (on any device), your crypto funds are safe, but your profile is [irrecoverably lost][delete-your-status-profile].
-You can always create another Status profile [using your recovery phrase][create-or-restore-your-status-profile-using-a-recovery-phrase]
+You can always create another Status profile [using your recovery phrase][create-or-restore-your-status-profile-using-the-recovery-phrase]

 ## Remove a Status profile